6uhrmittag/taskbutler/README.rst

 4. For optimal use, Taskbutler should run periodical on a server/computer to continuously update your tasks

-*Even though I never experienced any data loss, it’s nice to know that*\ `Todoist provides a daily backup of your data.`_
+*Even though I never experienced any data loss, it's nice to know that*\ `Todoist provides a daily backup of your data.`_

 Setup